FORTH-ICS-INSPIRE/artemis/CONTRIBUTING.md

 ### Adding custom (containerized) modules

 - Usage of character '\_' on module name is prohibited.
+- For more information contact the ARTEMIS team (details in the [README](README.md).

-(Credits: Some of the content of this file is adapted from https://raw.githubusercontent.com/hasura/graphql-engine/master/CONTRIBUTING.md)
+(Credits: Some of the content of this file is adapted from [here](https://raw.githubusercontent.com/hasura/graphql-engine/master/CONTRIBUTING.md).)